jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 	-rw-r--r--@ 1 Jeff  staff    369 Sep 17  1999 Topten
 	-rw-r--r--@ 1 Jeff  staff    170 Jan 22  2011 file_id.diz

-So we're going to start with the second ZIP file.
-One oddity common to *all* these archives is the file "MONOCODE.000".
+I decided to start with the contents of the second ZIP file.

+One strange file common to *all* these archives is **MONOCODE.000**.
 Dumping that file reveals:

 	00000c60  20 4d 4f 4e 4f 50 4f 4c  59 20 69 73 20 61 20 72  | MONOPOLY is a r|
 	00000c70  65 67 69 73 74 65 72 65  64 20 74 72 61 64 65 6d  |egistered tradem|